Petaluma company looks to capitalize on ice market for craft cocktails

 Abstract Ice also worked with Charles Joly, a James Beard Award winning beverage designer, in developing the products.

-The privately held company also has investors that includes family offices that serve high-net-worth clients, but no large private equity groups, Stevens said.
+The privately held company also has investors that includes family offices that serve high-net-worth clients, but no large private equity groups, Stevenson said.

 He didn’t talk about the growth rate that Abstract Ice expects over the next few years, but noted that the segment is in its infancy.
 “We really believe this is an area of opportunity.
 There is a lot of latent demand for this.”